dengliangshi/dengliangshi.github.io/_posts/2017-01-01-neural-network-language-models.md

 <div style="text-align: center;">
 <img src="/images/nnlms/fnnlm.png">
+<p>Figure 2.
+Architecure of feed-forward nerual network language models</p>
 </div>

 #### 2.2 Recurrent Neural Network Language Model, RNNLM
-The idea of applying recurrent neural network (RNN) model into language modeling was proposaled much earlier ([Bengio et al., 2003](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf); castro_2003}), but fisrt attempt to build recurrent nerual network based language model was made by Mikolov et al. ([2010](http://isca-speech.org/archive/archive_papers/interspeech_2010/i10_1045.pdf), [2011](http://www.mirlab.org/conference_papers/International_Conference/ICASSP%202011/pdfs/0005528.pdf)).
+The idea of applying recurrent neural network (RNN) model into language modeling was proposaled much earlier ([Bengio et al., 2003](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf); [Castro and Prat, 2003](http://www.researchgate.net/profile/Maria_Jose_Castro/publication/221582376_New_Directions_in_Connectionist_Language_Modeling/links/54552fb40cf2bccc490ccacd.pdf)), but fisrt attempt to build recurrent nerual network based language model was made by Mikolov et al. ([2010](http://isca-speech.org/archive/archive_papers/interspeech_2010/i10_1045.pdf), [2011](http://www.mirlab.org/conference_papers/International_Conference/ICASSP%202011/pdfs/0005528.pdf)).
 Recurrent neural networks are fundamentally different from feedforward architectures in the sense that they not only operate on an input space but also on an internal state space, and the state space enables the representation of sequentially extended dependencies.
 Arbitrary length of history .
 The general architecture of recurrent neural network language model (RNNLM) can be represented as Figure 2.
 The representation of words in RNNLM is the same as that of FNNLM, but the input of recurrent neural network at each step is the feature vector of a direct preivous word instead of the concatenation of the $n-1$ previous words' feature vectors and all other previous words are taken into account by the internal state of previous step.
 At step $$t$$, recurrent neural network is represented as:

 $$
 \begin{align*}